-- Path in parameters in this option the path would be constructed as follows: <base url>?<additional params may be also with path and file>
+- Path in parameters in this option the path would be constructed as follows: <base url>?<additional params may be also with path and file> - Flat path in this option the path would be constructed as follows:

-Adding Output Adding Outputs Ignore TLS certificate errors Select this option when streaming to a trusted server that does not have a valid certificate.
+Adding Outputs Ignore TLS certificate errors Select this option when streaming to a trusted server that does not have a valid certificate.
 When this option is selected, Zixi Broadcaster will ignore the TLS certificate errors and transmit the stream to its destination.
 Authorization Select this checkbox if your destination server requires authorization credentials to connect.
 Method Select one of the following authorization methods: Basic authorization Digest authorization OAuth2 authorization Username Type the username Password Type the password Billing Codes Billing codes are used to identify and differentiate traffic on a Zixi Broadcaster for billing purposes.
 When a billing code is added to a Source or Target, Zixi can track the traffic on that Broadcaster input or output separately from other inputs and outputs on the same Broadcaster.
 Billing codes are created by Zixi personnel on the Zixi